All Products

 ALTER USER "<role_name>" IN DATABASE <db_name> SET hg_computing_resource = 'serverless';

--- Remove the setting
+-- Revert the configuration.

 ALTER USER "<role_name>" IN DATABASE <db_name> RESET hg_computing_resource;